Festival Rules General information General Rules Entries

 - Royal Conservatory of Music (RCM) levels are guidelines only.
 The repertoire selected need not be listed in the syllabus, but must be at an equivalent level.

-- Ideally, the duration of your performance should not take up more than half of your allotted time slot.
+- Ideally, the duration of your performance should not take up more than half of your allotted time slot for masterclasses.

 - The festival reserves the right to adjust the class entered, based on repertoire selected.